-React Pages & Server Props (Preview)
+React Pages & Server Prefetch

-Roadmap preview: page.tsx in the app tree, with the React Query cache warmed by the server before your bundle runs
+page.tsx in the app tree, with the React Query cache warmed by the server before your bundle runs

 Status: implemented, pre-release.
 Everything on this page runs in the nextrs repo today — the runnable